boot2podman/boot2podman/README.md

 > from the image.
 The container can be mounted and modified and then an image
 > can be saved based on the updated container.

+### Skopeo

+> Skopeo is a command line tool that performs a variety of operations on
+> container images and image repositories.
+Skopeo allows you to inspect
+> an image showing its layers without requiring that the image be pulled.
+> Skopeo also allows you to copy and delete an image from a repository.

 For more details on the project relationship, see the [Container Tools Guide](https://github.com/containers/buildah/tree/master/docs/containertools).